Independent educational resource. Not affiliated with IBM, Ponemon Institute, or any security vendor.

 Insider Threat Cost Calculator 2026

 Estimate the cost of insider security incidents by threat type, industry, and data sensitivity.
-Based on Ponemon Cost of Insider Threats 2025.
+Based on the Ponemon Cost of Insider Risks Global Report 2026.

 Threat Parameters